PolarBearAndrew/github-pr-contains-action/README.md

         github-token: ${{github.token}}
         bodyDoesNotContain: "Delete this"
         bodyContains: 'Test'
-        diffContains: 'Test'
-        filesChanged: 1
-        linesChanged: 1
 ```

-The `bodyContain` variable will include the string that we want the body of the PR to include, such as checked items in a checklist.

-They can be left empty if no check wants to be done.

-An example is used as [.github/workflows/pr.yaml](.github/workflows/pr-v1.yaml) in this repository.

-## Contributing to development

-Any suggestion, but report, etc, is appreciated.
-Please use [issues](https://github.com/JJ/github-pr-contains-action/issues) for doing that.

-## History

-* `v0`: proof of concept, published to marketplace
-* `v1`: Adds several more checks
-* `v2`: Adds check for strings to avoid and creates issues for errors.

 ## License

 This is a modification of the original template, and is released under